Pittsburgh International Airport: Neighborhood 91

 In 2019, the airport announced the development of Neighborhood 91, a 195-acre hub for additive manufacturing on airport grounds.
 It is so named because Pittsburgh has 90 distinct neighborhoods.
-The development will house a complete end-to-end supply chain allowing products to be manufactured and finished in one place and then shipped around the world from the airport.
-The site is being developed as part of a partnership with the University of Pittsburgh and will have 1.4 million square feet of manufacturing and office space.
+The development was envisioned to have a complete end-to-end supply chain allowing products to be manufactured and finished in one place and then shipped around the world from the airport.
+The site was developed as part of a partnership with the University of Pittsburgh with 1.4 million square feet of manufacturing and office space.
+By 2023, the development had multiple manufacturing sites operational, including one owned by Wabtec.

 Other facilities

+Onsite hotel

 A Hyatt Regency hotel is located onsite and is directly connected to the landside terminal via moving walkway.
 The hotel also has a ballroom and meeting facilities.
 As part of a pilot program, hotel guests were allowed access to the post-security shops and restaurants without an airline ticket as long as they could pass through security.
 In 2017, airport officials opened post-security access to all non-flying persons who could pass through security, including hotel guests.
+Because the new terminal opening in 2025 will no longer be walkable from the Hyatt, the airport reached a settlement with the hotel agreeing to cover the costs of shuttle bus service between the new terminal and the Hyatt.

 A Sunoco-branded gas station is also located onsite.
 Both the hotel and the gas station draw power from the airport's microgrid.

+Maintenance facilities

-American Airlines still has a maintenance base at Pittsburgh, which dates back to the US Air days and employs 500 people.
-American Airlines maintains and repairs all its Airbus narrowbody fleet at Pittsburgh.
+American Airlines still has a maintenance base at Pittsburgh, which dates back to the US Air days.
+American Airlines maintains and repairs all its Airbus A320 family narrowbody fleet at Pittsburgh.
 In 2021, it extended its lease at the airport for five years.
+In 2024, the airline announced an expansion of the Pittsburgh facility to 600 jobs by 2025, making it American Airlines' second-largest maintenance base after Tulsa International Airport.

+Republic Airways has also operated a maintenance and repair operations base at the airport since 2006.
+Its current lease will continue until 2028.